List of largest fish: Subclass Cladistia

-The largest species of dory is the Cape dory (Zeus capensis) reaching a size of 90 cm and a weight of 9 kg.

 Lobe-finned fish (Sarcopterygii)

 The coelacanth is the largest extant lobe-finned fish.

 The largest living (non-tetrapod) lobe-finned fish is the coelacanth.
 The average weight of the living West Indian Ocean coelacanth, (Latimeria chalumnae), is 80 kg, and they can reach up to 2 m in length.
 Specimens can weigh up to 110 kg.
 The largest lobe-finned fish of all time was Rhizodus at up to 7 m.